 One of the symptoms of OSA is snoring.

-OSA is important because it can lead to other serious health conditions for example high blood pressure or abnormal heart rhythms.
+OSA is important because it can lead to other serious health conditions, for example, high blood pressure or abnormal heart rhythms.

-More than 50% of patients with (OSA) have high blood pressure whereas only 25% of patients with high blood pressure have OSA
+More than 50% of patients with (OSA) have high blood pressure, whereas only 25% of patients with high blood pressure have OSA

-As a snorer, you may not feel any effects - except for tiredness from lack of good sleep.
+If you snore in deep sleep, you may not feel any effects – except for tiredness from lack of good sleep.

 But what about your ‘bed mate’?